phalcon-orphanage/docs/pl/reference/tutorial.rst

     // Stwórz DI
     $di = new Phalcon\DI\FactoryDefault();

-:doc:`Phalcon\\DI\\FactoryDefault <../api/Phalcon\_DI_FactoryDefault>` is a variant of Phalcon\\DI.
+:doc:`Phalcon\\DI\\FactoryDefault <../api/Phalcon_DI_FactoryDefault>` is a variant of :doc:`Phalcon\\DI <../api/Phalcon_DI>`.
 To make things easier, it has registered most of the components that come with Phalcon.
 Thus we should not register them one by one.
 Later there will be no problem in replacing a factory service.

 In the next part, we register the "view" service indicating the directory where the framework will find the views files.
 As the views do not correspond to classes, they cannot be charged with an autoloader.